What to know about adding solar to your tiny home

 Do I need a 12, 24, or 48 volt system?

 In addition to knowing how many watts you’ll need for your system, you’ll also need to select the right voltage for your system.
 12 volt systems are good for many smaller applications, such as tiny homes and RV’s.
 If your energy needs are more than 1,000 watts you’d typically want to go for a 24 volt system.
 If your energy needs are over 3,000 watts, we recommend a 48 volt system.
-Renogy’s cabin kits are available in both 12 volt and 48 volt options.
+Renogy’s tiny home solutions are available specially designed in 48 volts.

 What size solar inverters do I need for my system?